Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Prediction Mechanisms

-\item We partition the agents into clusters of 4 agents so that each cluster grades the same 4 submissions (namely, the submissions from another cluster). \end{enumerate}
+One significant omission from our selection of state-of-the-art mechanisms is Kong's Determinant-based Mutual Information (DMI) mechanism \cite{Kong2020}, which has impressive theoretical properties.
+In our computational experiments, the mechanism requires significant modifications to the setting or else it will simply assign every agent a reward of 0.
+With the necessary modifications, the mechanism does not perform particularly well with respect to measurement integrity and the results for robustness against strategic reporting are not a fair comparison to the other mechanisms.
+As a result, we omit DMI from consideration in the body of this work.
+However, we discuss our implementation and the necessary modifications in \Cref{appendix:implementation} and include DMI, when possible, in the additional experimental results presented in \Cref{appendix:alternative-quality,appendix:additional-results}.

-\subsubsection{Parametric Mechanisms}
+\subsection{Parametric Mechanisms}

 Anticipating the challenges that generic mechanisms might encounter when deployed in a specific setting, we also explore how certain peer prediction mechanisms can be supplemented with domain-specific, parametric statistical models.
-For this, we adopt the perspective of a mechanism designer in a real peer assessment deployment.
+To implement these, we adopt the perspective of a real-life mechanism designer.
 In the real world the ``true'' distributions and parameter values that ``govern'' the behavior of students participating in peer assessment are inaccessible.
 Instead, a mechanism designer can examine the peer assessment literature to find a model of peer assessment inspired by and validated on real data for which the hyperparameters of the model can be tuned to fit their particular application.

-Here, model \PGone\,from Piech et al. \cite{Piech2013} meets both of these criteria.
-It constitutes a reasonable continuous approximation to our primarily discrete underlying model (in which an agent's ``reliability'' serves as a proxy for their effort).
-The model, with the appropriate hyperparameters for our setting, is described below:
+Here, model \PGone\,from Piech et al. \cite{Piech2013} meets both criteria.
+It constitutes a reasonable continuous approximation to our primarily discrete underlying model (in which ``reliability'' serves as a proxy effort).
+The model, with hyperparameters that are appropriate for our setting, is described below:

-where $\mathcal{G}$ is a Gamma distribution.\footnote{The hyperparameters $\alpha_0 = 10/1.05$ and $\beta_0 = 10$ for the Gamma distribution used to model reliability were chosen by inspection subject to having the correct expected value for a continuous effort agent (and for a uniformly random agent chosen from a population of binary effort agents with an equal number of active and passive graders).
-See \Cref{appendix:implementation} for more details.}